 Prayer without intention

-The following words help us understand it doesn’t do any good to pray without real intent ( a focused goal or intention).
+The following words help me to understand it doesn’t do any good to pray without real intent ( a focused goal or intention).

 If he shall pray and not with real intent of heart; yea, and it profiteth him nothing, for God receiveth none such.Moro.
 7:9